Center for Transplantation Sciences

 Dr. Sachs graduated from Harvard College in 1963, summa cum laude, with a Bachelor of Arts in chemistry, in 1964 with a DES in organic chemistry from the University of Paris and in 1968 with a Doctor of Medicine, magna cum laude, from Harvard Medical School.

-From 1968 to 1970, Dr. Sachs trained as a surgical intern and research fellow in transplantation at Massachusetts General Hospital.
+From 1968 to 1970, Dr. Sachs trained as a surgical intern and research fellow in transplantation at Mass General.
 He then moved to the National Institutes of Health, where he developed a program in transplantation research.
 In 1991, he returned to Mass General as director of the Transplantation Biology Research Center, now known as the CTS, and the first Paul S. Russell/Warner-Lambert Professor of Surgery at Harvard Medical School.